HussainAther/philosophy/causality/emergence.md

 partitions of the system while moving to a higher context means the statistics of lower-level states extend to higher-level individual states we can observe.

+## Point mechanics to statistical mechanics to thermodynamics

 We can even demonstrate the relationship between different fields of science through contextual emergence.
 Moving from classical point mechanics, involving forces due to gravitational effects and electromagnetism, to statistical mechanics to thermodynamics illustrates this phenomena.
 From point mechanics